lievan/effective-batching/README.md

 ### Server Implementation
 The server exposes a ```/inference``` endpoint that takes a request with a prompt and # of completion tokens to generate.
 The server does not support terminating a generation based on certain end tokens.
+A simple ```stats``` endpoint also exists to display server stats for tracking experiment results.

 ```app.py``` is the main script that loads the model and defines the server logic.